 The Journal is not only an unbroken annual record of Kew and the Guild since 1893, but is also a continuing channel of information about current courses and former staff and students across the world.

-The Kew Guild Awards Scheme plays an important part by sponsoring and administering bursaries, awards and travel fellowships which are open to all members of the Guild.
+The Kew Guild Awards Scheme plays an important part by sponsoring and administering bursaries, awards and travel fellowships.

 Whether at home or abroad, your whereabouts, your activities and your achievements are of enormous interest to other Kewites.
 By being a member you can both keep in touch and help the charitable purposes of the Guild.

-- The advancement of horticultural and botanical knowledge, particularly in connection with the work of the Royal Botanic Gardens, Kew and Wakehurst Place (RBG, Kew) and among members of the Guild.
+- The advancement of horticultural, mycological and botanical knowledge for the benefit of the public, particularly (without limitation) in connection with the work of the Royal Botanic Gardens, Kew.